 Katie May, founder and CEO of Kidspot is confident this inaugural survey will become a permanent fixture and must-read for all Australian parents.

 "We have had a great response to our annual survey and we will be running it each year," she says.
 "With more than 550,000 parents logging onto Kidspot each month, the survey is a key indicator of what mums and dads out there are thinking.
 Congratulations to Club Penguin and all of the deserving winners.
 The parents of Australia have spoken."

 The entire list of winners can be accessed at www.kidspot.com.au/article+1616+2+Kidspot-Best-of-Awards-2008.htm.

 Club Penguin is a virtual land of ice and snow where kids can play games, chat and hang out with friends in the guise of colourful, penguin avatars.
 Thanks to its rich, imaginative play environment, sophisticated filtering system and team of highly-trained, live onsite moderators, Club Penguin has become a trusted provider of online fun for families around the world.

-About Club Penguin Club Penguin (www.clubpenguin.com), a division of Disney Online and part of the Disney Interactive Media Group, provides one of the largest and fastest-growing virtual worlds for children.
+Club Penguin (www.clubpenguin.com), a division of Disney Online and part of the Disney Interactive Media Group, provides one of the largest and fastest-growing virtual worlds for children.
 Club Penguin is free to use and enjoy, however a subscription membership provides access to additional features that enhance the play experience.
 The Club Penguin virtual world, which contains no third-party advertising, works to provide a fun and safe online experience through the use of sophisticated filtering technology and a team of highly trained moderators.
 Club Penguin is headquartered in Kelowna, British Columbia, Canada and maintains operations in Brighton, England, Sydney, Australia and Sao Paulo, Brazil.